Topics Map > Academic > Enrollment & Registration

 Repeating College Courses

-- the original grade still counts in the GPA and remains on the transcript;
+- The original grade counts for the cumulative and term GPA and remains on the transcript;

 Transfer students must be particularly careful to avoid taking courses on the UW–Madison campus that duplicate courses taken at another school.
 Credit will not be given twice for the same or similar courses, nor will credit be given for a lower-level course in a sequence if students have already received credit for a higher-level course in that sequence.
-Students should carefully check the Evaluation of Transfer Credits prepared by the UW–Madison Office of Admissions and Recruitment and should consult with their advisor.
+Students should carefully check their transfer credit evaluation and consult with their advisor.
 Duplicate courses may include transfer, Farm and Industry Short Course, and Advanced Placement credits coming in as course equivalents.